 Automotive supply stores carry inflatable door wedges you can use to partially open your car door without damaging the finish or internal door components.
 They fold up small enough to keep in a backpack or purse, so they are a great emergency car lockout kit.

 Slide the un-inflated airbag between the door and frame, then use the manual pump to inflate it.
 The wedge will create a gap large enough to insert a rod or similar thin, rigid object so you can hit the unlock button.
 If there are any sufficiently long sticks nearby, they should work just fine.

 If you don’t have an inflatable door wedge, you can use a flathead screwdriver to wedge the door open, but you need to be careful if you don’t want to scratch or chip your vehicle’s paint.
 You can also use a regular rubber or plastic door stop to wedge your car door with a lower risk of damaging anything.

 The difference here is you need something to hammer the doorstop into place with something to create a wide enough opening.
 The wedge and reach method is definitely the preferred DIY method for getting back into a locked car, so learning how to use this method or buying an inflatable wedge is well worth your time.

 The classic method of opening a locked car door as portrayed in Hollywood movies and television shows for decades, a modified coat hanger or “Slim Jim” tool are both tried and true methods for getting into a locked car.
-The coat hanger method is crude comparted to using a Slim Jim, but they both function in the same way.
+The coat hanger method is crudely compared to using a Slim Jim, but they both function in the same way.

 Most people are going to go for the coat hanger method since they are easy to find when you are out shopping or running errands, and a Slim Jim is something you would need to carry with you in case of a lockout.
-Since neither of these fit well into purses or bags, this is a less than ideal method for regaining access to your car.
-It works, but it’s really a last ditch effort approach.
+Since neither of these fit well into purses or bags, this is less than an ideal method for regaining access to your car.
+It works, but it’s really a last-ditch effort approach.